TylerBiggert/CTF/HomeBrewedChallenges/WebApps/_CreateYourOwn/WebAppChallenges/_StateHere-HowToGuide.md

   - In which directory do you want to create your application?
     - `./repo-name-here-backend` -> enter
   - Choose 'Hello World' example
+    - FYI I am starting to like the 'Hono' template the most for workers
   - Choose 'Hellow World Worker'
   - Do you want to deploy?
     - Left arrow to highlight yes -> enter